dazuma/toys/toys/docs/guide.md

     flag :shout
     flag :shout, "--shout"

-Note that automatic flag names will convert underscores to hyphens.
+Inferred flags will convert underscores to hyphens.
 So the following two definitions are also equivalent:

     flag :call_out
     flag :call_out, "--call-out